ckswilliams/modOpenREM/docs/startservices.rst

 If you need to change the default port from 5555 then you need to make the same change in ``openremproject\local_settings.py`` to add/modify the line ``FLOWER_PORT = 5555``

+If you wish to be able to use the Flower management interface independently of OpenREM, then omit the ``--address`` part of the command.
+Flower will then be available from any PC on the network at http://yourdoseservernameorIP:5555/

 Linux - ``\`` is the line continuation character: